 Though politics and public service have been his vocation during much of his adult life, Baker’s avocation has always been hunting and fishing.
 Learning those skills from his father when he was a boy, Baker has spent many of his best moments hunting ducks in the Texas wetlands and casting for trout and redfish along the Texas Gulf Coast.
 As a partner today with the law firm Baker Botts L.L.P., Baker’s familiarity and love of the region is one reason he wants to enhance it economically and environmentally by establishing the Lone Star Coastal National Recreation Area

-Doug McLeod, lifelong Galvestonian, is an attorney-at-law, Chairman of the Board of Directors of Moody Gardens, Inc., and a Charitable Trust Officer for the Moody Foundation.
-After serving honorably in the U.S. Marines, Doug began his career with the Moody Interests in summer jobs during his college years.
+Doug McLeod, lifelong Galvestonian, is an attorney-at-law and Chairman of the Board of Directors of Moody Gardens, Inc. After serving honorably in the U.S. Marines, Doug began his career with the Moody Interests in summer jobs during his college years.
 He was an elected official for 14 years, first as member and President of the Galveston I.S.D. (public school) Board, then as Mayor Pro-Tem and City Councilman, and also as three term member of the Texas House of Representatives.
 Doug serves on a number of corporate and civic boards of directors including American National Insurance Company, Anrem Corporation, National Western Life Insurance Company, Independent County Mutual Insurance Company of Texas, The Colonel Museum, Inc., the Advisory Board of Bay Area Boy Scouts, and the Executive Committee of the Knights of Momus (the “krewe” which is the major underwriter and organizer of Galveston’s annual Mardi Gras).
 He is also a former member of the Board of Trustees, Executive Committee, and Chairman of the Audit Committee of South Texas College of Law.

 Doug has been honored with the Galveston Chamber of Commerce “Citizen of the Year” distinguished service award, inducted into Ball High School’s Wall of Fame as a former letterman, honored as “Tau Man” -Texas Kappa Sigma of the Year, received the 2010 UNT Green Glory Award, and in 2012, the annual George P. Mitchell Mardi Gras Award and the Boy Scouts of America Golden Eagle Award.
 His degrees include a B.B.A., a Doctor of Jurisprudence, and an LL.M. in International Economic Law, and he serves on the board of Currents, an international trade law journal.
 He and his wife Joan, a Fort Bend County rancher, have five daughters and a son, three of whom are also attorneys.
 The McLeods are active in Houston as well as Galveston endeavors and maintain residences in Houston and at the historic Williams Ranch in nearby Richmond, Texas.